bcgov/cas-home/docs/README.md

 ### PostgreSQL

 PostgreSQL is our database of choice.
 It is:

 - extensible (e.g. XML support, PostGIS extension)
 - supports unit testing (with [pgTap](https://pgtap.org/)
 - scalable across multiple nodes with Citus
 - highly available with Patroni
 - allowing access to other databases using foreign data wrappers
 - allowing functions written in various programming languages

-### Database change management

-We reviewed several tools which would allow us to handle database migrations.
-The following features were considered required for the tool:

-- The tool should support migration scripts should written in SQL and PL/PGSQL
-- The tool should allow us to define releases following semantic versioning
-- The tool should be able to handle failing migrations, and deploy migrations in a transaction

-The two tools we analyzed in depth are sqitch ([https://sqitch.org/](https://sqitch.org/)) and Flyway ([https://flywaydb.org/](https://flywaydb.org/)).

-#### Migrations and releases

-In database change management tools, a migration is a set of SQL commands creating, deleting or altering a set of database object.
-In both sqitch and flyway, migrations can be stored in SQL files.
-Additionally, flyway supports writing migrations in Java files, for more complex processes.

-The mechanism used to define the migrations order is different for both tools.

-- Sqitch uses a &quot;plan&quot; file, listing the migrations names in the order in which they should be deployed, and their dependencies.
-The sqitch tag command allows to cut releases
-- Flyway uses version numbers, stored in the file name, e.g. _V1.44.23.76\_\_migration_description.sql_ for &quot;versioned migrations&quot; and supports &quot;repeatable migrations&quot; (filename starting with &quot;R\_\_&quot;), which are executed after all the versioned migrations are deployed, in order of their descriptions (e.g. _R\_\_0001_viewA.sql_, then _R\_\_0002_viewB.sql_)

-#### Reverting migrations

-In development and test environments, reverting migrations is required to start from a clean database.
-In production, this can be needed to undo a &quot;bad&quot; release.

-- For both use cases, sqitch requires the developer to write a &quot;revert&quot; migration for each &quot;deploy&quot; migration they write (a sqitch &quot;change&quot; has as _deploy_, a _revert_, and a _verify_ file)
-- For dev/test environments, Flyway has a &quot;clean&quot; command that deletes all the objects in the schemas managed by Flyway.
-For production reverts, the &quot;pro&quot; version of Flyway supports &quot;undo&quot; migrations, but this could be accomplished by deploying another release with migrations that undo the changes.

-#### Handling Errors in Migrations

-Errors occurring during the migrations are common in dev and test environments, due to bugs in the migration files.
-They can also occur in production if, for instance, there are issues connecting to the database.

-Flyway handles errors by wrapping each migration in a transaction.
-Optionally, the entire set of migrations being deployed can be wrapped in a single transaction by setting the _group_ property to _true_.

-Sqitch makes use of the verify scripts to ensure that a migration is deployed.
-If a migration fails, it will revert the previous migrations that were deployed in the current run, using the revert script.
-Sqitch does not wrap migrations in transactions, requiring the developer to add begin and commit/rollback statements to each script.
-Additionally, sqitch does not support wrapping the entire set of migrations in a single transaction.
-Furthermore, it does not reuse the connection to the database, making it very sensitive to DNS issues.
-Such issues have even led to the database and the sqitch changelog to be in inconsistent state, requiring manual fixes, because executing a migration and adding it to the database changelog is not done in a transaction.

-#### Other tools

-Other tools such as alembic ([https://alembic.sqlalchemy.org/](https://alembic.sqlalchemy.org/)) and liquibase ([https://www.liquibase.org/](https://www.liquibase.org/)) were reviewed but were not selected as

-- Alembic does not use plain SQL files for migrations (uses python files)
-- Liquibase has a very verbose format for the changelog, plain SQL files are supported but are not the default, and documentation is lacking.

 ### Express + PostGraphile